NotAShelf/arrpc-flake/README.md

-# arrpc-flake
+# 🦆 arrpc-flake

-A nixos-flake for the [arRPC](https://github.com/OpenAsar/arrpc) project.
-The flake exposes the `arrpc` package that you can use.
+> A nixos-flake for the [arRPC](https://github.com/OpenAsar/arrpc) project.

+This flake exposes the `arrpc` package and a home-manager module with a systemd service for your convenience.

 ## Usage